 Background optimization is great, because it lets you upload an image and get to work without waiting for EWWW IO to finish compressing an image.

 Background optimization would fire off a request for each image upload, and then that request would be responsible for optimizing the image plus all the resizes that were generated.
-Parallel optimization took that a step further, and broken each individual image resize into separate requests, and then ran those 5 at a time.
+Parallel optimization took that a step further, and broke each individual image resize into separate requests, and then ran those 5 at a time.
 Sounds great, right!

 Usually, but it can also be a big mess!
 We've run into issues with security plugins thinking EWWW IO was doing nefarious things, and all sorts of fun.

 If you need to disable background/async mode for any reason, simply define EWWW_DISABLE_ASYNC in your wp-config.php file: